 The related links and documents (on the right-hand side of the screen) include:

-- About the research supervision pages - gives information on the structure of this site, intended audiences, and how to give us feedback on the site or make contributions to its ongoing development.
+- About the Creative Commons License - gives information on our Creative Commons license.
+Also describes the structure of this site, intended audiences, and how to give us feedback or make contributions to the ongoing development of this resource.

 - Website overview - provides an outline and general idea of the website for anyone who is interested, together with a few detailed examples of contents.